dr3mro/ProjectValhalla/README.md

 }%
 ```
 - the "schems" is an array of items you want to retrieve
-- you can request 1 or more or even 0 but I did not test this case yet.
+- you can request 1 or more or even 0.
 - the 'id' is the patient_id and should exists

 ### 👍🏻 Update a patient